Loss-Given-Default Modeling by Post-Last Passage Time Process

-\item[Step 2:] We estimate the parameters of the asset process in \eqref{eq:Y/B} using the data of the firm's equity $E$ and debt $B$ available up to the current time.
+We estimate the parameters of the asset process in \eqref{eq:Y/B_2} using the data of the firm's equity $E$ and debt $B$ available up to the current time.
 The debt process $B$ represents a certain amount of debt to be repaid and we let it be the sum of short-term debt and a half of long-term debt (as in Moody's KMV approach) since empirical evidence has demonstrated that such level is an appropriate default threshold for the firm's assets.

 We use the option-theoretic approach of \citet{merton1974} where the value of equity represents the value of the European call option written on the firm's assets with the strike price equal to the future value of debt.
-We estimate the asset parameters using the maximum likelihood method of \citet{duan1994}, \citet{duan2000}, and \citet{lehar2005} with the constraints $\mu_0-\frac{1}{2}\sigma_0^2-r<0$ and $\mu-\frac{1}{2}\sigma^2-r<0$.
-These conditions ensure that the default occurs eventually with probability one.
-We use 5-year U.S. Treasury yield at current time as the constant rate $r$.
-We also impose a natural constraint $\mu_0\ge\mu$ in \eqref{eq:Y/B} because the firm's financial state worsens when its leverage ratio is below $\alpha$.
-For computational simplicity, we assume that $\sigma_0=\sigma$ so that only the drift parameter changes.
-This enables us to use the expression of the European call option price without random switching given in \citet{lehar2005} since Girsanov's transformation removes the drift and only the diffusion coefficient is relevant.
+We estimate the asset parameters using the maximum likelihood method of \citet{duan1994}, \citet{duan2000}, and \citet{lehar2005}.
+We assume that debt $B$ grows at the risk-free rate $r$.
 Assuming that debt $B$ is exogenous, the log-likelihood function to be maximized is given by

 where $\Phi$ is a standard normal cumulative distribution function and $\Delta_t$ is the time interval between two consecutive data points.
-We are using $n$ number of past data points for the estimation.
+We use $n$ number of past data points for the estimation.
 In the above equation, $\hat{V}_t$ is the solution to

 with respect to $V_t$ and $\hat{d}_t=d_t(\hat{V}_t)$ where